 Abdominal Breath – 13′ Breath Practice

 The gold standard breath in medicine for relaxed, diaphragmatic breathing.
 This breath is a daily staple for thriving, pain management, cellular nutrition, and for overall health and well-being.
 It is the first step toward breath mastery.
 If this breath is difficult, try Three-Part Breath below to help master this breath.
 Practice this 13′ Guided Meditation for deep abdominal breathing below.

 This breath can be practiced once you have mastered abdominal breath and NAP Meditation OR if you have difficulty performing abdominal breath (I recommend starting with 3-Part breath if this is the case).
-Begin by learning Three-Part Breath first, available for FREE at this link (sign-in required- provides FREE INSTANT ACCESS to more than 2 hours of Therapeutic Yoga Practice Videos instructed by myself, as well as an INSTANT DOWNLOADABLE Excerpt from Medical Therapeutic Yoga).
+Begin by learning Three-Part Breath first.
+Later you can progress to Four Part Breath.

 The NAP Meditation – 14′ Breath Practice